 You're the expert on how your mom makes you feel

-And now as promised, here's 5 signs that going no-contact with your mom might be your best option.
+And now as promised, here are 5 signs that going no contact with your mom might be your best option.

-Did she seem open or closed to hearing what you had to say?
+Seem open to hearing what you had to say?

-When a mom is capable of having a healthy relationship with her adult child, she will want to know how her child really thinks and feels about her and her actions towards them even if this knowledge might be uncomfortable for her initially.
+If you didn't answer yes to all of these questions, that's an automatic red flag.
+When a mom is capable of having a healthy relationship with her adult child, she'll want to know how her child really thinks and feels about her and her actions even if it might be hard to hear at first.